BukkitPE/BukkitPE/README.md

 # How do I install BukkitPE?

-Read the documentation for installing BukkitPE [here](https://github.com/BukkitPE/Documentation).
+Read the documentation for installing BukkitPE [here - coming soon]().
 You can download lastest release by clicking the picturre below.<br>
  <a href="https://jenkins.bukkitpe.net">![Unofficial-Downloadpng](https://i.gyazo.com/2eea3b538431eb54e243c785b7ec02eb.png)</a>